RO-29/inmemory-search/README.md

 - Implement LRU / autoTTL key expiry
 - Introduce singleflight pattern to avoid cache stampeding

+## github-action

+- On every push to github, it runs linter / test and docker build
+- #TODO upload the docker build to GCR (but it requires a paid gcr account)

 ## Build

 - `make build` puts the binary executable in `$root/build` folder.